iTrooz/znc-sasl-tls-docker-compose/README.md

 # Usage
 Note: I'm not sure these steps are actually accurate, I don't remember exactly what I did to get it working :)
-- Generate a custom config using `docker run -it -v ./configs:/znc-data/configs znc --makeconf` You can then retrieve the config at `./configs/znc.conf` and move it to the root of this repository.
+- Generate a custom config using `docker run -it -v ./configs:/znc-data/configs znc --makeconf` You can then retrieve the config at `./configs/znc.conf` and move it to `./configs` in this repository.
 A sample is provided [here](./znc.conf.sample)
 - Add the following lines at the root of the file:
 ```conf
 SSLCertFile = /etc/letsencrypt-fixed/live/<your website>/fullchain.pem